Davis Payne

 Davis Payne (born September 24, 1970) is a Canadian former professional ice hockey winger who played in the National Hockey League for the Boston Bruins, and is the former head coach of the St. Louis Blues.
 He was an assistant coach with the Los Angeles Kings, but was fired on April 11, 2017.
-He is currently an associate coach under D. J. Smith with the Ottawa Senators.
+He was an associate coach under D. J. Smith with the Ottawa Senators.
+He currently serves as an assistant coach for the Winnipeg Jets.

 Playing career

 Payne was drafted 140th overall by the Edmonton Oilers in the 1989 NHL Entry Draft.
 He turned pro in 1992 and joined the Greensboro Monarchs of the East Coast Hockey League.
 He then had spells in the International Hockey League with the Phoenix Roadrunners and the American Hockey League with the Rochester Americans before returning to the Monarchs for a second spell.
 After playing two games with the Providence Bruins, Payne signed with the Boston Bruins.
 While spending most of his time playing in Providence, he managed to play 22 games for Boston over two seasons, scoring an assist while collecting 14 penalty minutes.
 He moved to the San Antonio Dragons before returning to the ECHL to spend his final two seasons with the Greenville Grrrowl.
 Payne also played for Michigan Technological University in his collegiate career.